-Revenues of £54,274 (2012: £nil) are derived from a single external customer, EcoStyle, from within the 3AEY.
+Revenues of £12,888 (2013: £14,124) are derived from a single external customer, TerpeneTech, from within the Biocides segment.
+In the prior year the revenue was derived from the same customer.

-Revenues of £14,124 (2012: £13,123) are derived from a single external customer, TerpenTech, from within the Biocides segment.
+Revenues of £16,935 (2013: £nil) are derived from a single external customer, Daymsa, from within the Data Sharing segment.
+In the prior year there was no revenue generated from the Data Sharing segment.

-Revenues of £nil (2012: £20,000) are derived from a single external customer, Neo-Pharma, from within the Data Sharing segment.
+Revenues of £5,200 (2013: £4,650) are derived from a single external customer, Gowan, from within the Encapsulation segment.
+In the prior year the revenue was derived from Certis, a single external customer.

-Revenues of £4,650 (2012: £nil) are derived from a single external customer, Certis, from within the Encapsulation segment.
+Revenues of £5,927 in 2013 were derived from a single external customer, FMC, from within the Nematodes segment.

-Revenues of £5,927 (2012: £nil) are derived from a single external customer, FMC, from within the Nematodes segment.
+Revenues of £16,935 (2013: £nil) are derived from a single external customer, Daymsa, from within the Data-sharing segment.